jjballano/blog/posts/looking_new_project.md

 ### What am I looking for?

 A project to work part time.
 I'm currently working for a client and takes me around 70 hours a month, so I have another 70-90 hours available.
-This project can be a paid project but not only.
+It can be a paid project but not only.
 Open source to contribute or people with a good idea but not software development knowledge looking for someone to build a MVP, are also welcome.

 This is my nice to have list: